-While the average inter-style differences can be read off Figure 4, it is also important to investigate to what extent the differences are consistent across speakers.
-This can be done informally by visual inspection of the individual pitch-corrected LTASes, and formally by performing a principal-component analysis or a data reduction into pre-established properties of the individual LTASes.
+While the average interstyle differences can be read off Fig. 5, it is also important to investigate to what extent the differences are consistent across speakers.
+This can be done informally by visual inspection of the individual pitchcorrected LTASs, and formally by performing a principalcomponent analysis or a data reduction into preestablished properties of the individual LTASs.

-Figure 5 shows the individual pitch-corrected LTASes for each of the 12 singers and each of the three styles.
-Several properties that were noted for the pooled data of Figure 4 also appear for many, most, or all of the individual singers: the lowest vocal intensity for klapa (all singers except perhaps singers 4 and 8), the highest vocal intensity for ojkanje (all singers except perhaps 9), the steepest (i.e. most speechlike) slope for klapa (all singers except perhaps 9), the flattest slope for tarankanje (singers 2, 3, 5, 8, 9, 11), the two speechlike peaks around 0.6 and 1.1 kHz for klapa and ojkanje (all singers), the valley around 1.1 kHz for tarankanje (all singers except singer 12), and the speaker's-formant-like broad spectral peak around 3.5 kHz for ojkanje (singers 3, 4, 6, 7, 8, 9, 12, and perhaps 1 and 11).
-Apart from these main effects of style, the figure shows main effects of speaker (e.g. singer 6 has steeper spectral slopes than singer 1, for all three styles, and singer 10 uses a singer's-formant-like local peak in all styles) and interactions between speaker and style (e.g. singers 6 and 7 make larger loudness differences between the styles than singers 1, 8 and 11).
+Figure 6 shows the individual pitch-corrected LTASs for each of the 12 singers and each of the three styles.
+Several properties that were noted for the pooled data of Fig. 5 also appear for many, most, or all of the individual singers: the lowest vocal intensity for klapa (all singers except perhaps singers 4 and 8), the highest vocal intensity for ojkanje (all singers except perhaps 9), the steepest (i.e., most speechlike) slope for klapa (all singers except perhaps 9), the flattest slope for tarankanje (singers 2, 3, 5, 8, 9, and 11), the two speechlike peaks around 0.6 and 1.1 kHz for klapa and ojkanje (all singers), the valley around 1.1 kHz for tarankanje (all singers except 7 and 12), and the speaker's-formant-like broad spectral peak around 3.5 kHz for ojkanje (singers 3, 4, 6, 7, 8, 9, 12, and perhaps 1 and 11).
+Apart from these main effects of style, the figure shows main effects of speaker (e.g., singer 6 has steeper spectral slopes than singer 1, for all three styles, and singer 10 uses a singer's-formant-like local peak in all styles) and interactions between speaker and style (e.g., singers 6 and 7 make larger loudness differences between the styles than singers 1, 8, and 11).

-The main interest here must be in the detectability of the styles on the basis of the differences noted in section A, i.e. in the consistency between singers with regard to these differences.
-Two methods are discussed in sections C and D.
+The main interest here must be in the detectability of the styles on the basis of the differences noted in Sec.
+III A, i.e., in the consistency between singers with regard to these differences.
+Two methods are discussed in Secs.
+III C and III D.